Walt Disney World Ticket FAQ

 Where can I purchase tickets?

-Walt Disney World admission media can be purchased at:
+Walt Disney World tickets can be purchased at:

 |Location:||Theme Park Tickets||Annual Pass (all types)||Platinum Plus Annual Pass||Water Park

 |Wide World of Sports

 |The Disney Store (FL Stores Only) 5||FL Resident Voucher||FL Resident Voucher||no||no|